bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 ![Optical Scan](images/optical_scan.png "Optical Scan")

+> **Note**
+>
-> **NOTE**: If the scan reveals any threats, eject the disc and remove to separations.
+> If the scan reveals any threats, eject the disc and remove to separations.
 You may also delete the barcode folder and its contents.
 If this is a high-value collection or the disc appears to hold very significant content, remediation and content extraction may be attempted.
 Consult with the Archivist for Metadata and Digital Curation to determine if such steps are needed.
 Be sure to include the total number of separated optical discs on the Separation Record.

 - Open Exact Audio Copy (EAC) (see below for configuration instructions)